GstavRocha/leitor_de_gabarito/DATA_STRUCTURE.md

-# This will be the build structure of the application's folder organization.
+#  Structure of the application's folder organization.

 ```mermaid
 stateDiagram-v2